CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Methods

 Here we describe how \(\mathbf{x} = (\mathbf{\tilde r}, \mathbf{\tilde a}, \mathbf{L})\) and \(\mathbf{c}\) are integrated into inputs of graph neural networks.
 Since GNNs incorporate inductive biases via graph structures \cite{Battaglia2018inductivebiases}, we represent each crystal as a multigraph $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
 The node set $\mathcal{V}$ includes both atom-centric features and positions, while the edge set $\mathcal{E}$ captures interactions between pairs of atoms.
 In this multigraph setting, the same pair of nodes can be connected by multiple edges if different crystallographic directions link those atoms.
 Concretely, we define

 where $\mathbf{f}^{(i)}$ is a node attribute (e.g. atomic number derived from the atomic type $\mathbf{a}^{(i)}$), $\mathbf{r'}^{(i)}$ is the Cartesian position of atom $i$, $\mathbf{T}$ is a translation vector, and $N$ is the number of atoms in a unit cell.
 The lattice matrix $\mathbf{L}\in\mathbb{R}^{3\times 3}$ maps fractional coordinates $\mathbf{r}^{(i)}$ to $\mathbf{r'}^{(i)}$.
-Although some previous works represented $\mathbf{L}$ in \(\mathbb{R}^6\) \cite{Zeni2024mattergen, Miller2024flowmm}, we find that diffusing all nine elements of $\mathbf{L}$ yields similar performance.
+Although some previous works represented $\mathbf{L}$ in \(\mathbb{R}^6\) \cite{Zeni2025mattergen, Miller2024flowmm}, we find that diffusing all nine elements of $\mathbf{L}$ yields similar performance.
 For a detailed discussion of crystal graphs defined by Eq.~\eqref{eq:crystal_graphs}, see Ref. \cite{Pakornchote2023}.

 For each node, we concatenate its node attributes (e.g.\ atomic numbers) with a time step $t$ to reflect the diffusion stage.
 Empirically, appending the corrupted lattice variables to the node attributes further improve model performance.
-For the conditional generations, we similarly append condition vector embeddings $\mathbf{c}$ (e.g.\ point groups) to these node features (see Fig.~\ref{fig:model}), thereby allowing the GNN to handle conditional guidance alongside the core crystal geometry.
+For the conditional control, we similarly append condition vector embeddings $\mathbf{c}$ (e.g.\ point groups) to these node features (see Fig.~\ref{fig:model}), thereby allowing the GNN to handle a condition alongside the atomic attriubutes.